steelsojka/leafyjs/README.md

   * **Returns** `Leafy`: The leafy instance passed in.

 * `destroy()`: Removes all links and listeners.
 This should be called when removing the leafy.
 Not doing so can cause memory leaks.
+  If a child node has only one parent that is the destroyed node, that child's `destroy` method will be invoked also, otherwise the child will be unlinked.

+* `isDestroyed()`: Returns whether the node is destroyed.
+  * **Returns** `Boolean`: Whether the node is destroyed.

 ####Static Methods:
 * `mixin(obj)`: Mixes a leafy instance into any object.